 For teams looking for a solution that includes a little more of a project management angle, Sortd could be a great option.
 Their tool, similar to Gmelius, acts as an overlay for Gmail.
 The big difference is that it visualizes your email queue as a kanban board.

 With Sortd, you can assign conversations and set due dates and reminders for different tasks.
 You’re also able to do some automations and connect to other tools in your tech stack using Zapier integrations, though it’s only offered on their highest-cost plan.

 Price: Free plan available.
 Paid plans starting at $8/user per month.

 4. Outlook Shared Mailbox

 If your team uses Microsoft Outlook for email, Outlook Shared Mailbox could be an option to explore.
-It is essentially identical to Google Collaborative Inbox: You create a group and can then invite other members to the group.
+It is very similar to Google Collaborative Inbox: You create a shared mailbox and can then give access to other members.

 Outlook Shared Mailbox gives people the ability to work from the same email queue, categorize (tag) conversations, and respond from a dedicated email address (support@, help@, etc.).